 - Twitter (48%)

-It’s not enough to create content that your target audience is going to look at.
+It’s not enough to create content your target audience will look at.
 It’s all about making yourself readily available to answer questions and interact with users who want to get to know more about what you have to offer.
-Regular engagement shows that you’re committed to quality customer service and want to connect with your target audience on a deeper level.
-It may be a time-consuming process, but it will be worth it in the long run when your engagement numbers are up and more people are contacting you with questions and comments about your business.
+Regular engagement shows that you’re committed to quality customer service and want to connect with your target audience deeper.
+It may be time-consuming, but it will be worth it in the long run when your engagement numbers are up and more people are contacting you with questions and comments about your business.

 You may be in the business of selling a product, but the last thing you want to do is approach social media with a salesman strategy.
 Consumers love interacting with brands on social media because it shows their personalities.
-Your social channels allow you to get creative and let your brand voice shine.
+Your social channels let you get creative and shine your brand voice.
 Teachers want the same level of authenticity from your social channels that they would expect at an in-person meeting with you.

-Social media will remain a popular and effective space for reaching teachers and decision-makers in education.
-To properly reach your ideal audience, Agile can get you the rich data you need to succeed.
+Social media will remain a popular and adequate space for reaching teachers and decision-makers in education.
+Agile can get you the rich data you need to match your ideal audience to succeed correctly.
 Contact us today to learn more.